 Update: I ended up getting this one and it’s amazing – it lasts ages, charges super-fast and is the most affordable for its capacity.

 In the past, I’ve tended to travel with somewhat ridiculously inappropriate jackets and instead depended on layering to keep me warm (which has often led to me feeling like the Michelin man underneath all those layers so I figured it was high time to get something winter travel/adventure appropriate.
-Cue the Columbia Turbodown jackets, I got this one, Lloyd got this one.
-Can’t wait to try them out.

 (*Update: They were absolutely perfect!
 They’re soooo warm and toasty, even in the blistering cold.)